learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Sprint Planning Meeting.md

 # Sprint Planning Meeting

 ## Introduction
 In the Scrum framework, sprints function as short, consistent cycles during which a set amount of work is completed.
-Since they are the heartbeat of the framework, ensuring sprints are well planned, or ensuring a successful Sprint Planning Meeting, is a crucial part of the framework.
+Since they are the heartbeat of the framework, ensuring sprints are well planned, or ensuring a successful Sprint Planning Meeting, is a crucial part of the framework especially in large teams where effective coordination and communication are key.

 ## What does a Sprint Planning Meeting Encompass?